LoneBrownie/AddonManager/README.md

 ***
 <h1>Acknowledgments</h1>
-Our AI overlords Claude and ChatGPT
+Our AI overlords Claude and ChatGPT.

 My guildies for early testing.